leclavierfrancais/rpg-companion-sillytavern/README.md

 ---

-Made with ❤️ by Marysia
+Made with ❤️ by Marinara
+PS I'm looking for a job or a sponsor to fund my custom AI frontend, contact me if interested: mgrabower97@gmail.com